23 Best Places to Visit in Cape Verde

 23 Best Places to Visit in Cape Verde 47

-The volcano is also home to a quaint village called Cha das Caldeiras, which was completely destroyed in the last eruption.
+The volcano is home to the village of Cha das Caldeiras, destroyed in the last eruption.
+Despite minimal rain, Pico do Fogo’s slopes have lush vegetation.
+The hike up takes about six hours.

 Takeaways